axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 2.md

 ## Joining the Axelar testnet

-Follow the instructions in [Setup](/setup.md) to make sure your node is synchronized to the latest block, and you have received some test coins to your validator account.
+Follow the instructions in [Setup with Docker](/setup-with-docker.md) or [Setup with Binaries](/setup-with-binaries.md) to make sure your node is synchronized to the latest block, and you have received some test coins to your validator account.

 ### Pull and enter the c2d2cli container
 Check [Testnet Release](/testnet-releases) for the latest available C2D2 version of the docker images.